purishd/Entra-id-proofing/README.md

 ```

-# Build a Powerautomate flow
+# Build a Power Automate flow
 Follow below steps to create Power Automate Flow.
 This is how your overall flow will look like once all the steps are added to it.

 ![image](/assets/FlowOverall.png)